bruno-rodrigues/equest-joblauncher-client/docs/Api/DefaultApi.md

 Get Board Specific Data page URL for job draft

-When you want to pass some specific data to boards, you may get temporary interactive BSD page URL using this call and redirect customer to it before posting to boards.
-Required GET parameters are plural boards[] that should contain board id and return_url to redirect customer after they fill and submit board specific data.
+Allows to retrieve URL to eQuest page that collects board specific data for requested boards and returns customer back afterwards.
+Required GET parameters are plural boards[] with list of board IDs from GET /boards method and return_url to redirect customer after they fill and submit board specific data.

 ### Example
 ```php